B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 Knowledge: Fractions

 The word fraction comes from the Latin fractio which means "break".
-A part of a broken object can therefore represent a fraction, because it is a part of a whole.
-However, in order to determine a fraction of an object divided into parts, the parts must be equivalent.
+In order to determine a fraction of a whole that has been divided into parts, the parts must be of equal or equivalent size.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
 33.

 Knowledge: Numerator